Lou Doillon: Live

 Doillon's band includes François Poggio on the guitar, Nicolas Subrechicot on keys, Pierre Lavandon on bass and Franck M'Bouéké on the drums.

 In May 2016, Doillon was chosen by John Cale to perform "Femme Fatale" during his tribute show to the Velvet Underground at the Philharmonie de Paris, alongside Mark Lanegan, Saul Williams, Animal Collective, Étienne Daho and The Libertines.

 In 2017, Doillon participated in the homage to Leonard Cohen at the MAC, alongside Jarvis Cocker, Chilly Gonzales and Half Moon Run, producing a cover of "Famous Blue Raincoat".

 On 3 October 2017, for the 3 Ring Circus with John Grant and Richard Hawley, Doillon performed three acoustic sets by herself at three different venues.
 On 6 October 2017, she repeated this performance in Sheffield, with Hawley and James Dean Bradfield.

 Other media

 In "Pigalle", Doillon serves as the narrator of an audio walking tour of the Paris neighborhood, Quartier Pigalle, a work created by Soundwalk.

 Personal life

-In 2002, at the age of 19, she gave birth to Marlowe Mitchell, her son with musician Thomas-John Mitchell.
+In 2002, at the age of 19, she gave birth to her son, whom she had with the musician Thomas-John Mitchell.
 Marlowe is named after Christopher Marlowe.
-She gave birth to another boy on July 26, 2022, named Laszlo Keats Miller Manel, and whose father is the illustrator Stéphane Manel.
+She gave birth to another boy in 2022, whose father is the illustrator Stéphane Manel.